amrutprabhu/amrutprabhu.github.io/data/blog/2020/spring-boot-boost-jpa-bulk-insert-performance-by-100x.md

 ## 1. Change the Number of Records While Inserting

 When I was inserting initially, I was pushing all the 10k records from the list directly by calling the `saveAll` method.
-I changed this to the batch size of 30.
+I changed this to a batch size of 30.
 You could also increase the batch size to even 60, but it doesn’t half the time taken to insert records.
 See the table below.

 For this, you need to set the hibernate property `batch_size=30` .